 The airport consists of a single passenger terminal, which has a dedicated international departures and arrivals section at the Northern end.
 Qantas Freight, Virgin Australia Cargo and Coast Cargo also have freight handling facilities at the airport, with all freight being transported in passenger aircraft, so you have no real chance of seeing cargo aircraft at the airport, unfortunately.
 In 2009, a desalination plant was also built directly next to the airport’s north-west perimeter.
 The control tower is open between 6am-11pm and thus there are no RPT movements outside of these times.
 Sunscreen is always highly recommended.

-Written by Ben Long (local spotter) and Brock Little and Matt Coughran for spot 6.
-Last update Febuary 2020.
+Written by Ben Long (local spotter) and Brock Little, Matt Coughran (Spot 6) and Brodie Lawson (Spot 7).
+Last update March 2021.

 How was your trip?
 Rate this airport!